 That means, that both sides of the coin do.
 And, there will be increasing interest, even conflicting interests in that who and what entities have the mandate to enforce the regulation, do casual policing – and what is more, ultimately define implementations and practices of moral, ethics and finally, regimes, within the cyberspace.

 Financial mechanisms in the cyberspace are increasingly based on decentralized tokens, and even when they are oftentimes marketed by using arguments of “practicality”, what the question really is about governance and rule of the cyberspace – a battle of power.
-Notion of decentralized non-governance is merely a myth here.
+The notion of decentralized non-governance is merely a myth here.

 One pressing and fundamental issue within the financial system of the cyberspace, that is then the characteristics of crypto token schemes, is that of privacy.
 Privacy in relation to the real world, but also privacy within the system.
 Where early BitCoin network provided zero privacy within the system, it held a relevant distance to the concepts and institutions of traditional nation-state backed up privacy.
 Something that has been a major grievance between those reaching towards the seat of power in the cyberspace.

-Cybespace depends on various things from the real world, one of them is computing power and time.
-On theoretical level, most cryptocurrency projects are spin-offs from the academic discussion to build mechanisms to control and manage essential blood and nerves of the cyberspace.
-Whether successful or not, at least they have had the issue to surface and recent malware, and double-ware, have shown initiative to make cyber-territorial claims to seemingly unused blocks of that valuable power and resources.
+Cyberspace depends on various things from the real world, one of them is computing power and time.
+On the theoretical level, most cryptocurrency projects are spin-offs from the academic discussion to build mechanisms to control and manage essential blood and nerves of the cyberspace.
+Whether successful or not, at least they have had the issue to the surface and recent malware, and double-ware have shown initiative to make cyber-territorial claims to seemingly unused blocks of that valuable power and resources.
 This is of course oftentimes in contrast with the territorial claims and ownership in the real world.